Keywords: Chronic urticaria, UAS, UAS7, Artificial Intelligence, Automatic severity assessment, CADx system

 Get access now

-This free 23-day trial of Legit.Health gives clinics and hospitals a hands-on look at how to drive increased adherence and improve patient outcomes, as well as improve efficiency and quality of life.
+This free 23-day trial of Legit.Health gives clinics and hospitals a hands-on look at how to drive increased adherence and improve patient outcomes, as well as improving efficiency and overall quality of life.